MHaringa/insurancerating/README.md

 This is a basic example which shows the techniques provided in insurancerating.

-The first part shows how to construct tariff classes for the variable *age\_policyholder* in the MTPL dataset:
+The first part shows how to fit a GAM for the variable *age\_policyholder* in the MTPL dataset:

 ``` r